-AustralianSuper’s Balanced option has delivered a return of 8.67% for the year and 10.72%pa for the three years to 30 June 2019.
+AustralianSuper’s Balanced option has delivered a return of 8.67% for the year and 10.72% per year for the 3 years to 30 June 2019.
 This marks the tenth consecutive year of positive returns for the Balanced option.
 All other AustralianSuper investment options also delivered positive results.

 After a challenging start to the 18/19 financial year, a rebound in share markets in the last 6 months helped boost returns for members.
 More importantly, longer term returns over the 5 and 10 years remain consistently strong.

 AustralianSuper’s Balanced option was the top performing fund over 10 and 15 years to 30 June 2019 in the SuperRatings survey.
 It also outperformed the median option and was placed in the top four funds over all time periods to 30 June 20192.

 |Super members||Choice Income members|

 |3 years (% pa)||10.72%||11.68%|

 |10 years (% pa)||9.76%||10.90%|

 Chief Investment Officer, Mark Delaney, said ‘AustralianSuper members have now seen 10 years of strong returns which represents a major boost to their retirement savings.’

 ‘If you had $50,000 invested in the Balanced option from July 2009, your retirement savings would have more than doubled over the last 10 years and would now be worth $126,921.^ Based on investment returns which are net of investment fees, costs and taxes, but do not include the impact of administration fees and insurance premiums that are deducted from members' account balances.

 A tough year that favoured a diversified strategy